mdince/Voting_App/README.md

 # Voting_App
-Here is the source code for our little voting application.
+Here is the source code for the little voting application.
 There is also a little video walkthrough.
 Database is uploaded as a script and bacpac file.